Pac-Man Shows You the Benefits of Feature Flags

 }

-.
+The handleTreatments() function obtains the values of the named treatments from Split.
+For this post, the one we care about is: PacMan_RadarGhost.
+Notice that it takes the collection of treatments returned from Split and fires a custom event called splitChange.
 This simple but powerful line enables us to decouple the rest of the application from Split.
-The Pac-Man game has a listener for this custom event and will react to the treatments
+The Pac-Man game has a listener for this custom event and will react to the treatments object passed into it.

-Take a look at the event handler in game.js
+Take a look at the event handler in game.js:

 wrapper.addEventListener('splitChange', function(e) {